-Because Bouazizi was “humiliated and dejected”, he set fire to himself outside a Sidi Bouzid police station on December 17.
+The Eastern European revolutions of the 1980s understood this as do today’s democracy-deprived Arab World.
+Societies dominated by single parties and long-term dictators are almost always corrupt.
+It took someone to strike a match to bring people power out on the street.
+That someone was Tunisian Mohammed Bouazizi and his search for dignity began a worldwide revolution.
+When authorities took away Bouazizi’s vegetable cart because it was unlicensed and then slapped and humiliated him when he paid the fine, they unleashed consequences that would not just wipe away the certainties of their world, but also of our world.Because Bouazizi was “humiliated and dejected”, he set fire to himself outside a Sidi Bouzid police station on December 17.
 The burns were horrific but Bouazizi did not die straight away.
 After 18 agonising days, he died on 4 January 2011, almost exactly a year ago.
-But by then the spark had already been lit.
 While Bouazizi lay dying in hospital, an impotent rage exploded across Tunisia.
-Hundreds of thousands had been victim to similar pettinesses at the hands of Abidine Ben Ali’s 23-year-old regime and rose in protest at his treatment.
+Hundreds of thousands suffered similar pettinesses at the hands of Abidine Ben Ali’s 23-year-old regime and rose in protest at his treatment.
 An alarmed Ben Ali visited the dying man in hospital but it was too late for both of them.
 Bouazizi died a week later and Ben Ali was out of power just 10 days after that.

 It is only the west that calls it the Arab Spring, in the affected countries it is the Sidi Bouzid Revolt in honour of his hometown.
 Bouazizi’s enraged relatives, friends and acquaintances were first to take to the streets in support of his act of mad defiance.

-Those riots were still fresh in the mind at the end of the month when dissident writer Jamal al-Hajji issued an Internet call for demonstrations across Libya “in the Tunisian and Egyptian fashion”.
+Those riots were fresh in the mind at the end of the month when dissident writer Jamal al-Hajji issued an Internet call for demonstrations across Libya “in the Tunisian and Egyptian fashion”.
 Al-Hajji was arrested in early February and Gaddafi issued a warning to political activists, journalists and media figures to behave.

 When Libyan lawyer Fatih Turbel was arrested in Benghazi on 15 February, police broke up protests and made dozens of further arrests.
-Yet the riots spread quickly through the east and a Day of Rage two days later shook the regime to its core.
+The riots spread quickly through the east and a Day of Rage two days later shook the regime to its core.
 Within 24 hours, rebel forces controlled Benghazi.
 In the first week they pushed east to Misrata and Tobruk fell in yet another war.
-The rebels shouted the same slogans heard in Tunisia and Egypt: the people want to bring down the regime.
+The rebels shouted the slogans heard in Tunisia and Egypt: the people want to bring down the regime.